-Approximately 18.2 million tonnes of building and demolition waste was generated in Australia in 2010 (Blue Environment and Randell Environmental Consulting, 2013).
-Of this, 6.25 million tonnes (34%) went to landfill while 11.89 million tonnes (65%) was recycled.
+Approximately 20 million tonnes of building and demolition waste was generated in Australia in 2014-15 (Blue Environment and Randell Environmental Consulting, 2017).
+Of this, about 7 million tonnes (35%) went to landfill while about 12.8 million tonnes (64%) was recycled.
 Minimising and recycling this waste can have significant social, economic and environmental benefits.

 A number of states, including Victoria, South Australia and Western Australia, have ‘towards zero’ waste strategy documents.
 The strategies set state-wide targets for waste reduction, resource recovery and littering, and specific targets and actions for the municipal and business sectors to deliver more sustainable use of resources.
 See for example Victoria’s Sustainability in action — towards zero waste strategy or South Australia’s Waste Strategy 2015–2020.

 The three Rs of waste minimisation: reduce, reuse, recycle.

 Reduce consumption of resources by building smaller houses that are better designed for your needs.
 This is the most effective way to conserve precious resources for use by future generations and reduce waste.
 It also lowers costs.